Configuring Capsules with a load balancer

 Chapter 1.
 Overview of load balancing in Satellite Copy linkLink copied to clipboard!

-You can configure your Satellite environment to use a load balancer to distribute host requests and network load across multiple Capsule Servers.
-This results in an improved performance on Capsule Servers and improved performance and stability for host connections to Satellite.
-In a load-balanced setup, Capsule functionality supported for load balancing continues to work as expected when one Capsule Server is down for planned or unplanned maintenance.
+You can configure your Satellite environment to use a load balancer to distribute host requests across multiple Capsule Servers.
+This improves performance and keeps host connections working when one Capsule Server is unavailable.

 1.1.
 Components of a load-balanced setup Copy linkLink copied to clipboard!

-When you configure your Satellite environment for load balancing, several components interact to provide the required functionality.
+When you configure your Satellite environment for load balancing, several components interact to distribute traffic and provide high availability.

 A load-balanced setup in a Satellite environment consists of the following components: